volcano-sh/kubegene-website/content/docs/about/contributing.md

 ## Contributing a feature

-In order to contribute a feature to Kubegene you'll need to go through the following steps:
+In order to contribute a feature to KubeGene you'll need to go through the following steps:

 - Discuss your idea with the appropriate working groups on the working group's mailing list.